shaquillekiragu/stopwatch-and-countdown-timer-miniproject/README.md

 ## Description

-A miniproject that contains both a functional countdown timer and functional stopwatch, and corresponding interfaces.
+A miniproject that contains both a functional countdown timer and functional stopwatch, with corresponding interfaces.